TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/MacropadFoobarPlaying/README.md

 The powershell script can be configured to run via the Windows Task Scheduler on a basis as [**explained here**](https://www.partitionwizard.com/partitionmanager/automate-powershell-scripts.html).

 The script used is listed below - no doubt it can be much improved.
-Currently only the artist and song title are included in the script - but it can be easily expanded by modifyingthe Foobar2000 plugin's formatting parameters.
+Currently only the artist and song title are included in the script - but it can be easily expanded by modifying the Foobar2000 plugin's formatting parameters.
 Note that the plugin only works with the 32-bit version of Foobar2000.

 <p align="left">
 <img src="images/PowerShellSession.jpg" height="120" />